Web server setup

 | ← Previous | Next → |

-| MySQL config | Mediawiki farm |
+| PostgreSQL config | Mediawiki farm |

 I have Apache2 running on both the server and desktop machines.
 The webserver on the server serves public pages, while the one on the desktop is for pages private to my LAN.
 The server webserver hosts a number of virtual sites.
 Most of them are various Mediawiki instances.
 For those things that don't fit within in a Mediawiki, there is also a basic HTML site set up.
 Finally, I have a webmail interface to my mail server, running over a SSL connection.
 Mediawiki and webmail setup are discussed on other pages; here I'll just describe the basic HTML setup, including allowing a secure connection.